Avi Rokah

 Increase Sensitivity and Awareness to Reduce Effort

 Ruven Sharf told me another great analogy that he heard from his Alexander technique teacher, Meir.
-In a military Bunker there were 10 soldiers and they were always exhausted because they were almost always on guard around the bunker.
-A new commander came, and he put a high observation post, so one soldier was in the post, and 4 around the bunker, and now the other five soldiers could sleep, and they kept rotation, so everyone was fresh and functional all the time.
-We can notice that many people in kumite tend to be too tense all the time, they
+In a military bunker there were 10 soldiers, and they were always exhausted because they were almost always on guard around the bunker.
+A new commander came, and he put a high observation post, so one soldier was in the post, and four around the bunker, and now the other five soldiers could sleep, keeping rotation so everyone was fresh and functional all the time.
+We can notice that many people in kumite tend to be too tense all the time.
+In self defense

 Increase Sensitivity and Awareness to Reduce Effort Read More »